Therapeutic Goods Advertising Requirements Guidelines for ISPs

 - ISPs must not claim therapeutic goods are safe, magical or miraculous

 Advertising must not refer to serious diseases, conditions, ailments or defects (including cancer, depression, HIV, STDs, diabetes, asthma and heart disease) without prior approval from the Therapeutic Goods Administration.
 Under the new Advertising Code, ISPs must not make testimonials about the therapeutic goods they sell or advertise, even if the goods are entered in the ARTG or if the testimonials relate to non-therapeutic aspects (e.g. this acne cream doesn’t dry out my skin).
-However, ISPs can endorse therapeutic goods (see below) and use testimonials from others when promoting therapeutic goods.

 What Is the Difference Between A Testimonial and An Endorsement?